JunganSe/J-Rdp/Readme.md

 - Delete the file.

 An example use case is when connection to a development server is done with single use ("burner") rdp files, and we want to automatically apply some settings before launching and finally deleting the file.

+This program is for Windows, but a Linux version is planned for the future.
 <br/><br/>